For the most up-to-date coverage on Medicare changes due to COVID-19, please check out our Medicare Covered Services Due to COVID-19 article.

 Timeline of Medicare COVID-19 Related Legislative and Regulatory Changes

-In January alone, there were more than 200 Medicare legislative and regulatory changes made in response to the coronavirus.
-Additional changes and subregulatory guidance have been issued almost weekly since by the Centers for Medicare & Medicaid Services (CMS) to continue to provide flexibility and access to both providers and Medicare beneficiaries.
+In January 2020 alone, there were more than 200 Medicare legislative and regulatory changes made in response to the coronavirus.
+Additional changes and subregulatory guidance were issued almost weekly since by the Centers for Medicare & Medicaid Services (CMS) to continue to provide flexibility and access to both providers and Medicare beneficiaries.

 Source: Jennifer Podulka and Johnathan Blum, Regulatory Changes to Medicare in Response to COVID-19, (Commonwealth Fund, August 2020)